Astronaut on a Mission Mark as Favorite (4 Favorites)

 - This activity is appropriate for 3rd-8th grade students.

-- The Kid's Astronomy website will allow students to research each planet and compare each to planet Earth.
+- The Solar System Exploration tool, on the NASA website will allow kids to research each planet and compare each to planet Earth.

 - You may find the Solar System scope website useful as well.